Arthur Zimek

 Arthur Zimek is a professor in data mining, data science and machine learning at the University of Southern Denmark in Odense, Denmark.

-He graduated from the Ludwig Maximilian University of Munich in Munich, Germany, where he worked with Prof. Hans-Peter Kriegel.
+He graduated from LMU Munich in Germany, where he worked with Prof. Hans-Peter Kriegel.
 His dissertation on "Correlation Clustering" was awarded the "SIGKDD Doctoral Dissertation Award 2009 Runner-up" by the Association for Computing Machinery.

 He is well known for his work on outlier detection, density-based clustering, correlation clustering, and the curse of dimensionality.

 He is one of the founders and core developers of the open-source ELKI data mining framework.